jdlehman/js_render/README.md

 > Defaults to `nil`

+** should_server_render **

+This config option is a boolean that specifies if the server render function and associated JS should be executed and run.
+When it is false, it only returns the span with the unique ID that the client side render function relies upon.
+This is meant for development purposes and enables things like console logging etc. that would normally cause errors in the `ExecJS` runtime.

+> Defaults to `true`

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.